mementomoryn/rmm/wiki/FAQ.md

 ## How to make feature requests or contributes to the repository?

-I don't accept feature requests and code contributions, after all this is just a personal fork and i'm only working on this when i've the time.

-If you wanted to, you can simply do it [upstream](https://github.com/j-hc/revanced-magisk-module).
+I don't accept feature requests and code contributions, if you wanted to, you can simply do it [upstream](https://github.com/j-hc/revanced-magisk-module).